 What are good stocks to invest in?

-If you're a trader interested in building a successful investment strategy for 2018 and beyond, you may be wondering how and where to find good stocks for your portfolio.
+If you're a trader interested in building a smart stock investing strategy for the long term, you may be wondering where and how to find good stocks for your portfolio.

 Good stocks to invest in are stocks that are guaranteed to increase in value.
 Unfortunately, you’d need a crystal ball to know exactly what they are.

 However, sector investing, which involves buying a basket of stocks (or an ETF or mutual fund covering those stocks) in a business category likely to do well in the near term, might be something to consider.

 Different sectors rise to the top at various points in the business cycle, so you can improve your odds by choosing stocks which historically have done well in the current phase of the cycle.

 In early cycles, economic recovery triggers more rapid growth with interest rate sensitive products such as real estate and financials performing well.